dlwh/draccus/docs/api.md

 Each dataclass attribute is mapped to a matching argparse argument, where nested arguments are concatenated with the dot notation.
 That is, if `config_class` contains a `config_class.compute.workers` attribute, the matching argparse argument will simply be `--compute.workers=42`.
 The full set of arguments is visible using the `--help` command.

-Pyrallis also searches for an optional `yaml` configuration file defined either with the default `config_path` parameter, or specified from command-line using the dedicated `--config_path` argument.
+Draccus also searches for an optional `yaml` configuration file defined either with the default `config_path` parameter, or specified from command-line using the dedicated `--config_path` argument.
 The configuration file is mapped according to the `yaml` hierarchy.
 That is, if `config_class` contains a `config_class.compute.workers` attribute, the matching `yaml` argument would be
 ```yaml
 compute: